allthingstalk/arduino-wifi-sdk/README.md

     | [ArduinoJson](https://arduinojson.org/) | 6.13 | All | Arduino Library | Parsing and building JSON payloads to send/receive from AllThingsTalk. |
     | [PubSubClient](https://pubsubclient.knolleary.net/) (INCLUDED) | 2.7.0 | All | Arduino Library | Used by this SDK to connect to AllThingsTalk.
 Already included in this SDK. |
     | [Scheduler](https://www.arduino.cc/en/Reference/Scheduler) | 0.4.4 | MKR1010 | Arduino Library | Enables 'multithreading' on *Arduino MKR1010*. |
+- Make sure to [enable verbose debug output](#enable-verbose-debug-output) as it could tell you a lot and thus help you resolve your problem.
+- If you try to send data to a non-existent asset on AllThingsTalk, you might get disconnected.
+This is by design.
+You can make sure the asset exists by using the [create assets](#creating-assets) feature of this SDK.
+- Connection to AllThingsTalk may break if you use the `delay()` function too often or for prolonged periods of time due to the nature of that function.
+The SDK will recover the connection automatically, but if this happens too often, try to use `millis()` to create delays when possible.
+- Due to how ESP8266 works, the WiFi Connection may break when using `AnalogRead()` sometimes.
+This is out of our control.
+It will most likely fail when reading an analog pin too often.
+In this case, it is okay to use `delay()` for about 50 or more milliseconds (see what works for you) in order to avoid this issue.
+- Receiving **JSON Objects** or **JSON Arrays** is not currently supported.
+Support is planned in a future release.
+- If you find any bugs in this SDK, feel free to [create an issue](https://github.com/allthingstalk/arduino-wifi-sdk/issues).